stawarzkrzysztof/personal_spotify_data_analysis/README.md

 # Personal _Spotify_ data analysis
 ## Done __November 2023__
 This is my first big data analysis personal project.
-I decided on analyzing my own __Liked Songs__ playlist (since I tend to add all the songs I like there) using Python with `spotipy` API wrapper and typical data analysis libraries.
-I tried coding it in such a way so anybody can download this repo and hopefully run the notebook himself.
+I tried coding it in such a way so anybody can download this repo and with some changes, hopefully run the notebook himself.
 # __Files description:__
 - `spotipy_credentials.py`: here I was storing my keys and url obtained on [Spotify for Developers](https://developer.spotify.com) website.
 If you want to run this project, create Developer account on Spotify and paste your credentials there
 - `create_datasets.py`: this script connects to your Spotify account using `spotipy` and scraps the data from __Liked Songs__, __TOP50 Poland__ and __TOP50 World__ playlist for later comparsion in the analysis notebook